fybrik/fybrik/samples/multicluster-razee/README.md

     kubectl wait --for=condition=ready --all pod -n fybrik-notebook-sample --timeout=120s
     ```

-Upload the cvs file to localstack only on cluster `kind-kind`
+Upload the CSV file to localstack only on cluster `kind-kind`

 1. Create a port-forward to communicate with localstack server: